Babylon: Present-day

 In May 2009, the provincial government of Babil reopened the site to tourists.
 Over 35,000 people visited in 2017.
 An oil pipeline runs through an outer wall of the city.
 In July 2019, the site of Babylon was inscribed as a UNESCO World Heritage Site.

 Thousands of people reside in Babylon within the perimeter of the ancient outer city walls, and communities in and around them are "rapidly developing from compact, dense settlements to sprawling suburbia despite laws restricting constructions".
 Modern villages include Zwair West, Sinjar Village, Qwaresh, and Al-Jimjmah, among which the first two are better off economically.
 Most residents primarily depend on daily wage earning or have government jobs in Al-Hillah.
-Some cultivate dates, citrus fruits, figs, fodder for livestock and limited cash crops, although income from the land alone is not enough to sustain a family.
+Some cultivate dates, citrus fruits, figs, fodder for livestock, and limited cash crops, although income from the land alone is not enough to sustain a family.
 Both Shi'a and Sunni Muslims live in Sinjar village, with mosques for both groups.

-The State Board of Antiquities and Heritage (SBAH) is the main authority responsible for the conservation of the archeological site.
+The State Board of Antiquities and Heritage (SBAH) is the main authority responsible for the conservation of the archaeological site.
 They are assisted by Antiquity and Heritage Police, and maintain a permanent presence there.
 The World Monuments Fund is involved in research and conservation.
 The SBAH Provincial Inspectorate Headquarters is located within the boundaries of the ancient inner city walls on the east side.
 Several staff members and their families reside in subsidized housing in this area.